May-TSMM/May-TSMM/README.md

 - 💞️ I’m looking to collaborate on something new.
 - 📫 How to reach me (I don't have one yet)
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I am a fan of Genshin Imapct.
+- ⚡ Fun fact: Loves to imitate voices/sounds of animals and people, it's so fun!

 <!---
 May-TSMM/May-TSMM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.